 Arun is blessed with many miles of beautiful coastline and stunning beaches, from Ferring in the east to Pagham in the west.
-The beaches are clean and tidy – our two main stretches have been awarded Seaside Awards on many occasions, including in 2015.
-Littlehampton additionally holds a prestigious Blue Flag Award for 2015.
+The beaches are clean and tidy – our two main award beaches have been credited with Seaside Awards on many occasions.
 Most beaches are easy to access, deck chairs are available for hire in some locations and there is a vast array of entertainment and refreshment options available.

 Beach patrol (foreshore) officers

 Our friendly staff are on duty between April and September, operating a first aid and lost property post, and patrolling the beaches.
 They operate at:

 - East Beach, Bognor Regis daily between Easter and 30th September annually from 10am - 6pm